sandyresearch/sandyresearch.github.io/_posts/2025-04-21-chipmunk-part-I.md

 2. **Fast cache writeback**—we use the CUDA driver API to overlap the cache writeback with subsequent GEMM computations by allocating leftover streaming multiprocessors (SMs) to custom TMA-based reduction kernels (with PTX instructions like `cp.reduce.async.bulk`) during the tail effects of wave quantization, achieving a 2x speedup over naive implementations and saving \~20 microseconds per MLP invocation.
 3. **Warp-Specialized Persistent Kernel:** We let the producer warpgroup’s memory loads to overlap with consumer epilogues (which are expensive because of all the caching computation), and store swizzle offsets in registers, minimizing address computation overhead when using granular `cp.async` loads instead of TMA.

-## Come and play with Chipmunks\!
+## Come and play with Chipmunks!

-The only thing we love more than chipmunks is the open-source community\!
+The only thing we love more than chipmunks is the open-source community!
 Check out our repo at [https://github.com/sandyresearch/chipmunk](https://github.com/sandyresearch/chipmunk) and make your image and video models go brrrr.

 <div style="text-align: center; width: 50%; margin: 0 auto;">
 <img src="https://sandyresearch.github.io/images/chipmunk/kittens.png" />
 </div>
 <center>
-*We're big fans of ThunderKittens, and so are our chipmunks\!
+*We're big fans of ThunderKittens, and so are our chipmunks!
 Our sparse attention and MLP kernels let our chipmunks play nicely with their kitten friends.*
 </center>